PGP-RTB: Artists

 PGP-RTB has also released some albums by eminent classical musicians at that time, such as Milenko Stefanović and Ernest Ačkun.

-Like other former Yugoslav labels, PGP-RTB also had a licence to release foreign titles for the Yugoslav market including notable international popular music stars such as: ABBA, Louis Armstrong, Joan Baez, Bee Gees, Blood, Sweat & Tears, Bon Jovi, James Brown, John Coltrane, Cream, Def Leppard, Dire Straits, Bryan Ferry, Jimi Hendrix, INXS, Joan Jett and the Blackhearts, Elton John, Kiss, Amanda Lear, The Moody Blues, Billy Ocean, The Platters, The Police, Metallica, Rainbow, Siouxsie and the Banshees, Status Quo, Rod Stewart, Sting, The Style Council, Tangerine Dream, The Who, and others.
+Like other former Yugoslav labels, PGP-RTB also had a licence to release foreign titles for the Yugoslav market including notable international popular music stars such as: ABBA, Joan Armatrading, Louis Armstrong, Joan Baez, Bee Gees, Blood, Sweat & Tears, Bon Jovi, James Brown, John Coltrane, Cream, Def Leppard, Dire Straits, Bryan Ferry, Peter Gabriel, Genesis, Gorky Park, Jimi Hendrix, INXS, Jean-Michel Jarre, Joan Jett and the Blackhearts, Elton John, Kiss, Amanda Lear, The Moody Blues, Nazareth, Billy Ocean, Mike Oldfield, The Platters, The Police, Roxy Music, Metallica, Steve Miller Band, Rainbow, The Shadows, Siouxsie and the Banshees, Status Quo, Rod Stewart, Sting, The Style Council, Styx, Tangerine Dream, Thin Lizzy, The Who, Y&T, and others.

 Competition

 Other major labels in the former Socialist Federal Republic of Yugoslavia were: Jugodisk from Belgrade, Jugoton and Suzy from Zagreb, Diskoton from Sarajevo, ZKP RTLJ from Ljubljana, Diskos from Aleksandrovac, and others.